Brian Stann: Professional Fighters League

 In May 2018, ESPN reported that Stann accepted the advisory role as the head of Fighter and Competition/Rules Committee in the advisory board of Professional Fighters League (PFL), formally known as World Series of Fighting, where PFL would launch its inaugural season on July 7, 2018, airing on NBC Sports.
 Stann's main responsibility in the role would be influencing PFL on tournaments management, treatment and recruitment of the fighters.
 As per the report, Stann did not anticipate this new opportunity with PFL prior to leaving his commentary position with Fox Sports and the UFC.

 Personal life

 Stann is married.
 He and his wife Michelle along with his three daughters and two step daughters reside in Milton, Georgia.
 For nine years, Stann was president and CEO of Hire Heroes USA, a nonprofit organization that helps U.S. military veterans.
 Until August 2021 he was the Chief Operating Officer at FirstKey Homes (a Cerberus Capital Management portfolio company) and is currently CEO of Hunt Military Communities.

-In the fall of 2010, Stann published his memoir "Heart for the Fight: A Marine Hero's Journey from the Battlefields of Iraq to Mixed Martial Arts Champion" (Zenith Press).
-Written with military historian John R. Bruning, "Heart for the Fight" details Stann's experiences as a youth growing up in Scranton, PA, playing football for the U.S. Naval Academy, being court martialed after being accused of rape by a female fellow soldier, but ultimately being acquitted due to a lack of corroborating evidence, going on to serve as a decorated Marine in Iraq, and becoming WEC Light Heavyweight Champion.